gnunn-gitops/standards/folders.md

 ## Repository Organization

-I am a fan of having or or more catalog repositories to hold common elements that will be re-used across teams and other respositories.
+I am a fan of having or or more catalog repositories to hold common elements that will be re-used across teams and other repositories.
 You can see this in action with the [Red Hat Canada Catalog](https://github.com/redhat-canada-gitops/catalog) repository where colleagues and I maintain a common set of components that we re-use across our individual repositories.

 This is made possible by a great but under-utilized feature of kustomize that enables it to reference remote repositories as a base or resource and then patch it as needed to meet your specific requirements.
-The key to making this work successfuly is to ensure that when you reference the common repository you do so via a tag or commit ID.
+The key to making this work successfully is to ensure that when you reference the common repository you do so via a tag or commit ID.
 Not doing this means any time there is an update to the common repo you will automatically get that change deployed by your gitops tool.
 Using a tag or commit ID means you control when newer versions are brought in for application by updating it in your git repo.

 <b>Note:</b> As an FYI realize in my repos I'm very bad at following this practice of using a tag/commit ID when referencing remote repos, don't be Gerald and do the right thing :)

 While in Red Hat Canada we have one repository that covers everything, in many organizations it will be typical to have a few different common repositories maintained by different teams.
-For example, the operations team may have a common rtepository for cluster configuration whereas the application architects may maintain a common repository for application components (Nexus, Sonarqube, frameworks, etc).
+For example, the operations team may have a common repository for cluster configuration whereas the application architects may maintain a common repository for application components (Nexus, Sonarqube, frameworks, etc).

 For Application repositories. in general you should align your repositories along application and team boundaries.
 For example, if I have an application that consists of a set of microservices where team A manages one microservice and team B manages a different one then this is best done as two different repositories in my opinion.
 If a team is maintaining multiple applications then again this is likely different repositories, one for each application.